Types of Headaches

 Tension Headaches

-Tension headaches are the most common type of headache, accounting for about 25% of all headaches.
+Tension headaches are one of the most common types of headaches, accounting for about 25% of all headaches.
 You may experience a dull, aching pain that usually affects both sides of your head.
 Tension headaches are often the result of muscle tension in the neck area, stress, anxiety, and even poor Posture.
 Regular allopathic care involves over-the-counter pain medications, heat or cold therapy, massage, and lifestyle changes.

 Migraine Headaches